ga-wdi-remote/html-css-layout-exercise/README.md

 ![Wireframe](https://cloud.githubusercontent.com/assets/10408784/14149781/ce8a81d8-f673-11e5-9581-2ce80b305c7d.png)

+When you finish, take a screenshot of your page -- you will include this screenshot with your issue.

 ### Reach Targets

 > NOTE: Do not attempt until requirements have been met.

-1. When any of the four subsections of the main content pane is hovered over, it should expand either horizontally (top three) or vertically (bottom), without the content pane itself getting any larger.
+1. When any one of the four subsections of the main content pane is hovered over, it should expand either horizontally (top three) or vertically (bottom), without the content pane itself getting any larger.

 2. Make this site responsive using media queries.
     As the page gets smaller (< 850 px), the left sidebar should disappear